mongodb-developer/mongodb-rag/mongodb-rag-docs/docs/create-rag-app.md

 3. Customize the UI to match your brand
 4. Implement user authentication
 5. Add features specific to your use case

-For more detailed information about MongoDB RAG, visit the [main documentation](./README.md).